-For over a decade, placement of graduates into law school and graduate school has been nearly 100%; only one student failed to receive acceptance into law school.
-Students enjoy participation in two department clubs: the Delta Rho chapter of Pi Sigma Alpha, the national political science honor society, which competes in Model Arab League each spring, and Phi Alpha Theta, the national history honor society.
-Both clubs provide our students with opportunities to participate in state and national convention attendance opportunities.
+Students enjoy participation in two department clubs: the Alpha Delta Rho chapter of Pi Sigma Alpha, the national political science honor society, and the Tau Sigma chapter of Phi Alpha Theta, the national history honor society.
+Both clubs provide our students with opportunities to participate in state and national conventions.

-OC’s chapter of Phi Alpha Theta has been named the nation’s “Best Chapter” in its category for 19 straight years.
-The chapter’s Journal of Historical Studies placed third for universities without graduate programs in History in the Nash Journal Award competition in 2011 and 2012, and was named the best undergraduate electronic journal in the nation in 2013 and the Best Undergraduate Journal in 2015.
+OC’s chapter of Phi Alpha Theta has been named the nation’s “Best Chapter” in its category for 22 consecutive years.
+The chapter’s Journal of Historical Studies placed third for universities without graduate programs in History in the Nash Journal Award competition in 2011 and 2012, was named the Best Undergraduate Electronic Journal in the nation in 2013 and the Best Undergraduate Journal in 2015.
 In 2017, volume 25 placed second in the Nash Journal Award and received Honorable Mention in the Electronic Journal category.
-OC’s team, comprised mostly of political science majors, won Outstanding Delegation at the Southwest Regional Model Arab League competition in 2012, 2013, 2014, and 2015.
+OC’s team, comprised mostly of political science majors, won Outstanding Delegation at the Southwest Regional Model Arab League competition for six years in a row, 2012-2107.